 More resources from The Greater Good Science Center:

 We love hearing from you!
-Tell us how letting go of your regret makes you feel.
+Tell us how connecting to your ancestors made you feel.
 Email us at firstname.lastname@example.org or using the hashtag #happinesspod.

 Find us on Amazon Music: https://tinyurl.com/28hcdfsd

 Leave us a 5-star review and copy and share this link: pod.link/1340505607